Snap Inc shares drop after downgrade from lead underwriter Morgan Stanley - Article - BNN

 "Probably, people are sitting on the sideline saying, 'What do I do with Snap, is it going to be another Twitter?'"

-Shares of Twitter (TWTR.N), which went public in 2013, now trade about 30 per cent below their IPO price.
+Shares of Twitter, which went public in 2013, now trade about 30 per cent below their IPO price.

-Morgan Stanley cut its estimates for Snap's 2017 revenue by 6.9 per cent to US$897 million, and daily active user expectations by 1.6 per cent to 182 million.

-Goldman Sachs, another lead underwriter, still has a "buy" and an unchanged US$27 price target.

-Some big names took stakes in Snap during the first quarter, including billionaire George Soros' hedge fund, activist hedge fund Jana Partners, Daniel Loeb's Third Point and Daniel Och's Och-Ziff Capital Management (OZM.N).
+Some big names took stakes in Snap during the first quarter, including billionaire George Soros' hedge fund, activist hedge fund Jana Partners, Daniel Loeb's Third Point and Daniel Och's Och-Ziff Capital Management.